mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This extension MUST be present in the `leaf_key_package` Key Package field of an `UpdatePath` object.
-When processing a Commit message clients MUST recompute the expected value of `parent_hash` for the commitor's new leaf and verify that it matches the `parent_hash` value in the `leaf_key_package`.
+When processing a Commit message clients MUST recompute the expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the `leaf_key_package`.
 Moreover, when joining a group new members MUST verify that if a leaf contains a `parent_hash` value than it matches the value obtained by recomputing `parent_hash` of the leaf.

-To compute the parent hash of a node v, the `ParentHashInput` struct is used.
+To compute the parent hash of a non-root node v (the root's `parent_hash` is set to `0`), the `ParentHashInput` struct is used.
 It consists of two fields.
-The first contains the hash of data taken from v's parent, represented as a `ParentNodeData` struct (unless v is the root in which case `parent_node_data` is set to `0`).
+The first contains the hash of data taken from v's parent, represented as a `ParentNodeData` struct.
 The second field contains the list of HPKE public keys to which the HPKE secret key of v's parent was sent.
 That is, it consists of the array of `HPKEPublicKey` values corresponding to the resolution of v's sibling node but with the keys v's parent's `unmerged_leaves` omitted.
 For example, in the